JoeKirelos/PT1/README.md

 some players suggested using a controller for this particular mechanic, others were interested in seeing it go further. some players wanted a better feedback for actually getting a successful hit in. the players who understood the mechanic's origin/idea, felt like it was a very nice step away from the typical rhythm game.

+personally from the players reactions, i feel like this was a successful test as it showed that such mechanic can be easily learned and adapted to. potentially being an addition to the general pc rhythm game formula which was the main idea, as adding this mechanic to pc in an intuitive way would allow for a crossplatform rhythm game that doesnt feel too different between pc and mobile.